Lexus LM: Japan

-The LM went on sale in Japan in mid October 2023.
+The LM went on sale in Japan on 19 October 2023.
 It is available as the 500h Executive grade only.
 The LM is available in 4 exterior colors (Sonic Quartz, Sonic Titanium, Graphite Black Glass Flakes, and Sonic Agate), and two interior colors (Solis White with Satin Copper trim, and Black with Satin Silver trim).
 Test drives for the LM are slated to be ready in January 2024.
 The 6-seater and 7-seater models will be available at a later date.

 As is tradition for most Lexus and Toyota models available in Japan, the LM gains a styling kit from Toyota's Modellista division.
 It includes a front lip spoiler, a rear bumper spoiler, side skirts, a chrome garnish for the front and rear, and side garnishes for the front end forward the air intakes.
 19-inch alloy wheels complete the exterior appearance, while a lacquered panel is fitted to the interior partition to complete the kit.